RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 - Nucleation of a turn of helix (using the [[MakeBundle mover|MakeBundleMover]]).
 - Elongation of a helical region (with possible merger of two helical regions).
 - Contraction of a helical region.
-- Small random perturbation of the Crick parameters describing a given helix (using the [[PerturbBundle mover|PerturbBundle]]), to allow helices to bend and supercoil.
+- Small random perturbation of the Crick parameters describing a given helix (using the [[PerturbBundle mover|PerturbBundleMover]]), to allow helices to bend and supercoil.

 ![Allowed moves in the Monte Carlo search performed by the helical_bundle_predict application.](helical_bundle_predict_allowed_moves.png)